6th May, 2025

-The CDM Regulations have been in force in the UK construction industry now for over 25 years.
+The CDM Regulations have been in force in the UK construction industry now for over 30 years.
 But like many things, they have changed and developed over time, with big updates in 2007 and 2015.
 Have they got better over time?
 Let's take a look at the history of CDM.

-The Construction (Design and Management) Regulations (known as CDM) have been around since 1994 when the first version of the regulations was introduced.
-And the regulations are still going strong over 25 years later.
-Some roles (the planning supervisor, the CDM coordinator) have come and gone along the way.
+Some roles (like the planning supervisor and the CDM coordinator) have come and gone along the way.
 The current 2015 version was not the first time you needed a construction phase plan, but it was the first introduction to the role of the principal designer.

 Let's take a look at the history of the CDM Regulations.

-CDM 1994 was the first version of the Construction (Design and Management) Regulations, and, actually, CDM 1994 came into force in March 1995 but let us not confuse things!
-Introducing the roles of the planning supervisor and the principal contractor, this first version also introduced the need to notify the HSE of your project.
-With no online notification form in these days, you would send your form in the post or fax it if you were up with the latest technology!
+CDM 1994 was the first version of the Construction (Design and Management) Regulations.
+Introducing the roles of the planning supervisor and the principal contractor (a role that still exists today), this first version also introduced the need to notify the HSE of your project.

 7.—(1) The planning supervisor shall ensure that notice of the project in respect of which he is appointed is given to the Executive in accordance with paragraphs (2) to (4) unless the planning supervisor has reasonable grounds for believing that the project is not notifiable.

-This first version of the regulations introduced CDM roles and responsibilities, much less on the client compared to the rest of the project team, and introduced the health and safety plan (now known as the construction phase plan).
+This first version of the regulations introduced CDM roles and responsibilities.
+Back then there was much less focus on the client compared to the rest of the project team when it came to CDM duties.

 While the principal contractor role has stood the test of time, the planning supervisor is confined to the history books, as it was removed after this set of the CDM regulations.

-Fast forward to 2007 and after more than 12 years the next generation of CDM comes into force.
+Fast forward to 2007 and after more than 12 years the next generation of CDM came into force.
 This set of the CDM regulations now includes welfare requirements combining the prior Construction (Health Safety and Welfare) Regulations under the CDM umbrella.

 20.—(1) The CDM co-ordinator shall—